Ma-xsons/AM2R-SAX-EDITION/README.md

 V.1.0.1 :

-      Changed power beam / wave beam to be more closer to Metroid Fusion Changed Missiles / Super Missiles to look more like Metroif Fusion / Zero Mission Changed a bugged frame for the running animation Added New Used sprites in a new folder in the "SA-X Dev utilities" folder
+      Changed power beam / wave beam to be more closer to Metroid Fusion Changed Missiles / Super Missiles to look more like Metroid Fusion / Zero Mission Changed a bugged frame for the running animation, should now look better Added New Used sprites in a new folder in the "SA-X Dev utilities" folder

+Future plans :

+      Add Fusion suit Samus for the Fusion mod
+      Bigger hitboxes for zeta metroids (They are harder with the mode since the armcannon is lower)

 Download Mod V1.0.1 : https://drive.google.com/file/d/1-WHawORbRsZ-4mR8gEmHmDkjY2RMz7Vg/view?usp=sharing